Poland in the Early Middle Ages: The early Piast state and its expansion

 Under the old tribal system, the tribal assembly elected a chief in case of an external threat to lead the defense effort, and it was a temporarily granted authority.
 The Piast clan was able to replace this practice in the Gniezno area with a hereditary ruler, in line with trends in other locations at the time.
-This allowed the Piast clan to create a state that they could over generations.
+This allowed the Piast clan to create a state that they could rule over generations.

 The development of the Piast state can be traced to some degree by following the disappearance of the old tribal gords, many of them built in Greater Poland during the later part of the 9th century and soon thereafter, which were destroyed by the advancing Gniezno tribal population.
 The gords in Spławie, Września County and in Daleszyn, Gostyń County, for example, both built soon after 899, were attacked and taken over by the Piast state forces, the first one burned during the initial period of the armed expansion.
 The old gords were often rebuilt or replaced beginning in the first decades of the 10th century by new, large and massively reinforced Piast gords.
 Connected by water communication lines, the powerful gords of the mid-10th century served as the main concentrations of forces of the emerging state.